Rojikku/Rip-Script/README.md

 You can simply set your variables in Variables.py, and it should override the ones in the script.

-You will likely still have to change "import Variables" to "from Variables import A, B, C" with A, B, C being whatever variables you overrode.
-Open to better solutions for this.

 ## Limitations
 * As far as the documentation shows, this will only trigger when a file is imported from a download client.
 Manual imports will not trigger the script.